dszakallas/profile/src/_posts/2025-09-21-switching-to-fido2.md

 than a nice-to-have nowadays.

-An ideal credential is one that is either single-use or has a short validity timespan at most, and requires some form of user presence.
+An ideal credential is one that is either single-use or has a short validity timespan at most, and requires some form of user presence verification.

 I am not a high-profile package author, but I have been using my YubiKey as a WebAuthn passkey to log into my GitHub and other important accounts for a while.